jdrew1303/elecex-challenge-1/README.md

 ## Project Overview

-### Applicaton Codebase
+### Application Codebase

 - src/index.js
-    This file initalises the webserver and database and starts the server listening on localhost:3000
+    This file initialises the webserver and database and starts the server listening on localhost:3000
 - src/lib/Database.js
-    This file is responsible for initalising the database & ensuring migrations are applied.
+    This file is responsible for initialising the database & ensuring migrations are applied.

 ### Testware